Creative, kid-friendly, vegetarian meals and snacks keep energy levels up and support a healthy lifestyle.

 Santa Cruz, NM 87567

 Phones are not available for camper use (unless it is an emergency) and we request that children leave cell phones at home.
-For business and emergency purposes during camp, KYC staff can be reached via the Camp Director’s cell phone at 413.575.2533.
+For business and emergency purposes during camp, please call 505.629.1611.

 Collaboration with International Women’s Camp

-The first week of KYC corresponds with the International Women’s Camp.
+The KYC 12 day camp overlaps with the International Women’s Camp.
 The two camps operate in different areas of Guru Ram Das Puri, allowing a refreshing combination of independence and proximity for mothers and children.
 Younger children can especially benefit from the proximity and access to their mothers.
 Women have the opportunity to focus on their own spiritual growth as their children are also learning tools and technology for a healthy, happy, and holy life.
 Learn more and register for International Women’s Camp.